-In most provinces, Victoria Day will be here before you know it!
-For a lot of Canadians that means plans for gardening, taking care of outdoor chores around the house, and enjoying the warmer weather.
+For a lot of Canadians Victoria Day means plans for gardening, taking care of outdoor chores around the house, and enjoying the warmer weather.
 But what if it rains?
 Yes, we know, it’s not nice to rain on your Victoria Day parade, but if there’s one thing Canadians know it’s that our weather tends to be unpredictable.
 This is especially true on a long weekend.

 Fortunately, there are plenty of ways to take advantage of the long weekend regardless of what the weather brings.
 So, don’t let a rainy long weekend dampen your mood!
 Instead, dive into one of these rain-proof long weekend activities.